AgesilausDrako/Bamazon/README.md

 ## Utilization
 In order to run Bamazon the user will need to:
 1. Pull the files and navigate to the proper folder.
-2. Run the bamazonCustomer.js in the terminal with the command: node bamazonCustomer.js.
+2. Run the bamazonCustomer.js in the terminal with the command: **node bamazonCustomer.js**.
 3. View the product list table printed out in the terminal.
 4. Select the desired product by id number when prompted.
 5. Indicate the number of units desired when prompted.